Policy Guidelines on KYC and AML |Myloancare

 2. AND

-1. Proof of possession of Aadhaar number, OR
+1. Proof of possession of Aadhaar number with offline verification, OR

 4. AND